Rustam Orujov

-Rustam Orujov (born 4 October 1991) is an Azerbaijani judoka.
+Rustam Orujov (born 4 October 1991) is an Azerbaijani retired judoka.
 He competed in the men's 73 kg event at the 2012 Summer Olympics; after defeating Gideon van Zyl in the second round, he was eliminated by Mansur Isaev in the third round.
 He won the silver medal in the men's 73 kg event at the 2016 Summer Olympics.